-When I tell most people that there is a mermaid show in Florida, I am usually met with raised eyebrows.
+When I tell most people about the Mermaids Of Weeki Wachee Springs mermaid show in Florida, I am met with raised eyebrows.
 The Mermaids Of Weeki Wachee Springs underwater extravaganza only takes place at Weeki Wachee Springs!
 Typically, people think I am talking about a theater-style Broadway show, and most assume I mean a show about Disney’s Little Mermaid.

 Once I’ve explained that it is a live mermaid show performed underwater in a natural spring with nothing to do with Disney, people are intrigued!

-This year for my birthday, I spent my day watching the Mermaid Show in Florida at the Weeki Wachee Springs in Hernando County, Florida.
+This year for my birthday, I spent my day watching the Mermaids Of Weeki Wachee Springs at the Weeki Wachee Springs in Hernando County, Florida.

 If you are not familiar with Weeki Wachee Springs, it is a state park that’s somewhat famous in Florida.
 Famous for being home to the live mermaids.
 The park also hosts Buccaneer Bay and Buccaneer Bay Water Park.
 Activities include riverboat rides, kayaking, paddleboard rentals, and animal shows.
 And the parks offer several camping programs.

 In 1947 Newt Perry, a former U.S. Navy man, swim coach, and star swimmer turned event promoter, searched for a new business venture.

 He found Weeki Wachee Springs, which at the time was full of junk and had to be cleared.

 Newt wanted to create a way for humans to perform underwater.
 He invented a method of breathing underwater from a free-flowing air hose supplying oxygen from an air compressor.
-This hose gives the appearance of people or the mermaids as breathing underwater.
+This hose gives the appearance of people or the mermaids breathing underwater.

 Initially, an 18-seat theater was built.
-Later a newer theater with a capacity of 50 was created, and the viewing windows were added.
+A newer theater with a capacity of 50 was created later, and the viewing windows were added.

-Newt sought out pretty girls, taught them how to perform ballet moves underwater along with other tricks.
+Newt sought out pretty girls and taught them how to perform ballet moves underwater and other tricks.
 As such, the mermaid shows of Florida were born.

 The Mermaid Show Theater

-Closed for renovations in November 2018, it was re-opened Memorial Day weekend 2019.
-All of the benches were refinished during the upgrades, the theater was painted, and new tiles were added.
+Closed for renovations in November 2018, it was re-opened on Memorial Day weekend in 2019.
+The benches were refinished during the upgrades, the theater was painted, and new tiles were added.